 Mt.
 Adams Resource Stewards mission is to promote sustainable connections between the land, local economies, and rural communities in the Mt.
 Adams Region.
 Their efforts seek to grow more vibrant rural communities by:

 Gary has 30 years of experience in natural resource management and nonprofit development.
 He has worked with and for public and private landowners/managers, and is experienced in land protection and stewardship; prescribed fire; and natural areas, wildlife and habitat management.
 Gary has developed and directed annual fund, major gift and planned giving programs for three national organizations.
 He holds a Masters Degree in Wildlife Biology from University of Montana.
-Gary has served as the Blackfoot Challenge’s Executive Director since May of 2007.
+Gary has served as Heart of the Rockies' Executive Director since November 2017.

 bob christensen, regional catalyst for natural resources, sustainable southeast partnership